 A few motorbikes in our small-group tour made it across the bridge to the east end, where the dragon's head breathes fire several times at 9 p.m. on Fridays, Saturdays, and Sundays.

-Once the show was over and the bridge re-opened, all the motorbike guides brought us to our fifth and final street food vendor of the night.
+Once the show was over and the bridge reopened, the motorbike guides took us to our fifth and final street food vendor of the night.

 Vietnamese Desserts

-The Vietnamese adopted flan as a dessert during French colonial times; at the same time, they picked up their penchant for coffee and cafes.
+The Vietnamese adopted flan as a dessert during French colonial times, and at the same time, they developed a penchant for coffee and cafes.

 Final Thoughts